barchart/alerting-service-public/README.md

 * The "timezone" property refers to a timezone name according to the Moment.js[http://momentjs.com/timezone/docs/#/data-loading/getting-zone-names/].
 If omitted, this property will default to "America/Chicago"

+###Market Data Configuration

+Many alert conditions depend on market data feeds.
+This data structure defines the parameters for the market data feed which will be used to evaluate conditions (for a given user).

+    {
+        "configuration_id": "71193b92-fe99-4ab7-a83a-92465bec88e2",
+		"alert_system": "barchart.com",
+		"user_id": "barchart-test-user",
+        "market_data_id": "my-fancy-market-data-user-id"
+    }

 ##Data (Enumerations)